Controller#

 pattern

-The rumble pattern to play on the controller:
+The rumble pattern to play on the Controller:

-• Long – A singular, long rumble
+• Long — one long rumble

-• Short – A singular, short rumble
+• Short — one short rumble

-• Pulse – A pattern of on and off rumbles
+• Pulse — a pattern of on and off rumbles

 device

-Which controller to use, configured in the Devices window.
+The Controller to use, configured in the Devices window.

 Controller enable/disable#

-The Controller enable/disable block enables or disables Controller configured actions from the Devices menu for all connected controllers.
+The Controller enable/disable stack block enables or disables Controller configured actions from the Devices menu for all connected controllers.

 Controller [Disable v]